U.S.S. Aegis

 Budget Tweaks:

-Drop Inspirational Leader (Elite Captain unlock)
+Drop Fire Ball Escape (Elite Captain unlock)

 Fragment of AI Tech -> Point-Blank Shot